MinuteRice/UndesirablePlantIdentification/README.md

 -	Clone this repository to your local
 -	Create a new virtual envirnonment
 -	Install OpenCV, NumPy, and Pytest modules
--	Working on the new envirnoment, root into the repostory
+-	Working on the new envirnoment, root into the repository UndesirablePlantIdentification
--	In cmd, write "python Main.py --video <full root location of vid1.MOV included in the Video folder of this repository>
+-	In cmd, write "python src/main.py --video Video/vid1.MOV
-This will launch the processing of an example video.
+-	Enter - the proccessed example video will display.
+Press q to exit or let the video run out.

 Project Outcomes:

 In this project, I was able to successfully utilize OpenCV's API to identify weeds in a crop row.
 The program works by loading a video file through the command prompt and iterating through the frames.
 Each frame of the video is first converted from BGR (blue, green, red) to HSV (hue, saturation, value).
-A range of HSV values are defined that represent a green color range.
-Each frame is then evaluated and the
+A range of HSV values is defined that represent a green color range.
+Each frame is then evaluated for regions where the colors are in the HSV range.
+A bitwise mask is generated and evaluated and positive areas (white area) is contoured.
+Contours in a certain range of area are then identifed and encompassing circles are drawn on the original frame, effectively identifying the location of a weed.

 Original Project Proposal: